cmunter/Jenny/README.md

 ### <img src="docs/jenny_banner.png" width="100%">
 <br/>
-Present the apps you need based on location, device sensors, time of day and special sauce, right in the center of your home screen.
+Jenny will show apps you need, right at the center of the home screen.
 <br/>
 <br/>